Gerhardt Cycleplane

 The Gerhardt Cycleplane has been called the world's first successful human-powered aircraft.
 It was designed by Dr. William Frederick Gerhardt (January 31, 1896 - March 15, 1984), and assembled by the staff of the Flight Test Section at McCook Field in Dayton, Ohio.
 It was flown in 1923.

+Its only successful human-powered takeoff went 20 ft with the craft rising 2 ft above the ground.